Introduction

 The dopamine and serotonin are still there.
 The chemistry isn't depleted.
 The receptors have just gone numb to it.

-Adding more dopamine to numb receptors is like turning the radio louder when the speaker is broken.
-It doesn't help.
 And in the case of serotonin — pushing too much can actually be dangerous, leading to serotonin syndrome, which is a real medical emergency.

 What you actually need is something that restores receptor sensitivity — wakes the system back up so the chemicals you already have can do their job again.